HiepPham1412/Data_Engineering_Project/README.md

 This helps to monitor the performance of the loans.
 In addition, these data tables are important for credit modelling as well.

 # Raw data
 `lending club loan` data is stored in a S3 bucket: s3://udacity-dend/song_data.
-This data in json format and contain all information in relation to each loan.
+This data in csv format and contain all information of more than 2 millions loan.

 `state_demo` data is retreived from `https://public.opendatasoft.com/explore/dataset/us-cities-demographics/download/?format=json&timezone=Europe/Berlin&lang=en`